Skip advert

 There’s decent storage throughout the cabin, too, including door bins (lined with felt to avoid items rattling) and two large cubbies in the centre console.
 Plus with two wireless charging pads and four USB-C charging ports dotted around, everyone can keep their devices topped up.

 At the moment, Tesla is only offering the Model Y in five-seat configuration in the UK, unlike in North America where the mid-size electric SUV is available with an optional third row and can seat up to seven people.
-Although the low roofline would make things particularly uncomfortable for those in the rearmost row, so we don’t expect anyone other than small children would be able to use the additional seats anyway.
+The low roofline can make things particularly uncomfortable for those in the rearmost row, but we don’t expect anyone other than small children would be able to use the additional seats anyway.

 Boot space